OnealCodes/TDI-Assignment/README.md

          If the guess is too low, prompt the player to guess a higher number.
      4. Display whether the player has won or lost after 3 attempts.
      5. Ask the player if they want to play again and restart the game if they choose to continue.

+### Employee Contact Book Application
+   Objective:
+    To develop a reliable, user-friendly Python application that manages and displays employee contact information while ensuring data accuracy and uniqueness.